Justin-Morrow/Code_Refactor/README.md

 ## Installation

 The program requires a basic opearting system such as windows or iOS.
-The user also needs Visual Studio Code and a web browswer.
+The developer also needs Visual Studio Code and a web browswer.

 ## Instructions